 The following side effects have been reported by at least 1% of people taking this medication.
 Many of these side effects can be managed, and some may go away on their own over time.

 Contact your doctor if you experience these side effects and they are severe or bothersome.
 Your pharmacist may be able to advise you on managing side effects.

 - breast tenderness

 Although most of the side effects listed below don't happen very often, they could lead to serious problems if you do not seek medical attention.

-Check with your doctor as soon as possible if the following side effect occurs:
+Check with your doctor as soon as possible if one of the following side effects occurs:

 - low blood pressure (e.g., dizziness, fainting)

 Stop taking the medication and seek immediate medical attention if any of the following occur:

 - hemorrhagic shock (shock from blood loss: dizziness; confusion; rapid breathing and heartbeat; low blood pressure; cool, clammy skin; thirst; dry mouth)

 - signs of a severe allergic reaction (e.g., itching, rash, hives; swelling of the face, lips, tongue or throat; difficulty breathing or swallowing)